Treaty of London (1946)

 The Treaty of London was signed between the United Kingdom and the Emirate of Trans-Jordan on 22 March 1946 and came into force on 17 June 1946.

 The treaty concerned the sovereignty and independence of the Arab state of Transjordan (officially written as Trans-Jordan), which would now be known as the Hashemite Kingdom of Transjordan, with Emir Abdullah I as its king.
 However, Britain would still maintain military bases within the country and continue to subsidise and support the Arab Legion, as the treaty was designed to give Britain as much freedom of action as possible.

-The Treaty of London superseded the former Anglo-Transjordan mandate known as the Organic Law of 1928.
+The Treaty of London superseded the former Anglo-Transjordan mandate, the Organic Law of 1928.
 This former mandate liberalised several restrictions on Transjordan.
-However, the United Kingdom still controlled financial matters and most foreign policy issues.
+However, the United Kingdom controlled financial matters and most foreign policy issues.
 It was then considered a step towards future independence.

 Transjordan's impending independence was recognised on 18 April 1946 by the League of Nations during the last meeting of that organisation.